bictorv/chaosnet-bridge/TLS.md

 ## Register

 Unless you are already connected to the Global Chaosnet, register your cbridge with the DNS server: send the following info about it to Björn:
 - the host name, including its domain.
 Do not invent domains, but use a domain you have permission to use.
-If you have none, use "aosnet.CH".
+If you have none, use "Chaosnet.net".

 If you were not already connected, Björn will assign a Chaosnet address for you on subnet 6.